containerum/kdc-docs/content/release-notes/_index.md

 # Release Notes Overview

-This section contains release notes for chkit CLI, Containerum Kubernetes Engine, Containerum Online and Containerum self-hosted.
+This section contains release notes for Containerum Distribution of Kubernetes (CDK).